 The night passes like a slow motion nightmare.
 Each run to the bathroom I pray that this time the intestinal turmoil will stop and the toilet will flush.

 My prayers go unanswered.
 There isn’t even a bucket I can use to fetch water.
 The pile that’s accumulating in that toilet only magnifies my queasiness.

-In the all-too-brief moments of calm, I stand in the hallway in the cool darkness, waiting for the next wave.
+In the all-too-brief moments of calm, I stand in the hallway in the cool darkness, waiting for the next wave of bodily fluids.
 Eventually, I lie back down in bed until morning.